 Use the right tools to gather more keywords

 You don’t want to miss out on the opportunity to rank for more keywords that are closely related to your niche.
 You will have a hard time finding the relevant keywords if you choose to do them manually.
 Using tools like SEMrush and Ahrefs can help you gather potential keywords effectively.

 There will be hundreds of irrelevant keywords with typo errors, duplicates and brand mentions.
 You need to filter these keywords and remove them from the keyword list.

 You need to ask these questions regarding the keywords you’ve gathered:

 - Why are people searching for this keyword?

 - What is their search intent?
-Finding for information about products and services or looking to make a purchase?
+Finding information about products and services or looking to make a purchase?

 Once you find out the search intent of keywords, it will help you determine the priority of creating new content for the keywords.

 We’ve mentioned earlier in keyword research that it doesn’t make sense if you want to create separate content for each keyword.
-Your site should be ranking for cluster of keywords.
+Your site should be ranking for a cluster of keywords.
 What’s the point of creating content that doesn’t bring the value that you need?
-You shouldn’t waste your time in creating content that does not semantically relate to your primary keyword.
+You shouldn’t waste your time creating content that does not semantically relate to your primary keyword.

 So how should handle this situation?